pdaures/csi/README.md

 Case for SPIA team member interview

 #General goal
-This fake webapp has several problems.
+This webapp has several problems.
 Your goal is to find them using the evidence provided, and propose a set of fixes.

 #How to start
 Required :